semirm-dev/findhotel/README.md

 - expose GET /geo?ip= endpoint to get geo data based on ip
 - uses geo.Search api to search go

-> Optimisation of -w (number of database store workers) in loader is important, 5 should be optimal.
-> Having too many workers can lead to data loss during the insert into database.
-> It depends on your laptop and local postgres setup/performance - make sure to not overkill with pg queries.

 **Todo**
 - [ ] implement re-try logic if insert into database fails!
 Really important!!
 Right now data loss is possible.
 - [ ] improve importer, split data_dump.csv into smaller files and then process each file concurrently
-- [ ] improve error handling when storing data into database, some entries can fail insert and no feedback is provided
+- [ ] improve error handling when storing data into database, some inserts can fail and no feedback is provided
 - [ ] improve data load/import time to be less than 20s